 Few places blend ancient traditions and cutting-edge contemporary culture as well, or as interestingly, as Japan.
 Here, you’ll find the height of modernity alongside some of the world’s most beautiful ancient temples and gardens, all woven together by incredible cuisine and one of the most interesting cultural perspectives in Asia.
 Japan is home to true luxury that thrives in an aesthetically delightful surrounding, after all this is the home of cherry blossoms and one of the world’s most affluent cities.
 And travelling with Black Tomato means that we’ll open our little black book and show you some of the most iconic and hidden treasures that Japan has to offer.

-Leaving Tokyo behind, tomorrow you’ll wind through the hills of Mount Fuji and delight in the stunning scenery before arriving at Hakone for peaceful views, spectacular kaiseki cusine and the onsen baths; a traditional experience said to have tremendous healing qualities, which will leave you rejuvenated, relaxed and refreshed.
-Check into your Ryokan accommodation (read: traditional Japanese inn that originated in 1603) at Gora Kardan and enjoy the large rooms, private garden and open-air stone bath and steam sauna.
-After a refreshment in your garden, spend the afternoon visiting the impressive Open Air Museum which houses 300 works by Picasso alone.
+Leaving Tokyo behind, tomorrow you’ll wind through the hills of Mount Fuji and delight in the stunning scenery before arriving at Hakone for peaceful views, spectacular kaiseki cuisine and the onsen baths; a traditional experience said to have tremendous healing qualities, which will leave you rejuvenated, relaxed and refreshed.
+Check into your Ryokan accommodation (read: traditional Japanese inn that originated in 1603) at Ginyu Hakone and enjoy the spectacular views of the river and mountains.
+Refresh before spending the afternoon visiting the impressive Open Air Museum which houses 300 works by Picasso alone.
 In Japan, you can truly expect the unexpected.
-The following day take a tour of the Hakone area and discover great views of Mount Fuji from a cable car or boat but for those wishing to keep their feet firmly on the ground – hiking enthusiasts can walk the ancient route from Tokaido Road to Hakone-Yumoto, a truly magical trek.
+The following day take a tour of the Hakone area and discover great views of Mount Fuji from a cable car or boat or, for those wishing to keep their feet firmly on the ground, hiking enthusiasts can walk the ancient route from Tokaido Road to Hakone-Yumoto, a truly magical trek.